 HARDLY ANY WINE POLARIZES SO STRONGLY

-Sales of rosé wines have been rising steeply for years and now account for 10.3 percent of global sales.
-However, some wine lovers stinkily reject the glass of rosé offered to them and want nothing to do with this “fizzy drink”.
-We recommend giving Provence by the glass a chance.
+of global sales.
+However, some wine lovers refuse the glass of rosé that is offered to them stinks and want nothing to do with this “fizzy drink”.
+We recommend giving Provence in a glass a chance.

 The sight of a glass of rosé wine, immediately creates an image in the mind of lovers of French Provence: A bright blue sky, the wind from the sea, the scent of lavender and herbs, the pine forests and the joie de vivre of a carefree summer.

 The European countries that drink above average rosé wine, such as Belgium, Germany, Switzerland and the United Kingdom are familiar with this attractive landscape in the south of France.

 France is the world’s largest producer of rosé wines and the center of rosé wine production is in the south of France.

 It is not surprising that during the Corona pandemic, according to the German Wine Institute, wine sales in the German market from April to June 2020 increased by 12.5 percent compared to the previous year, with rosé wine being in particularly high demand, with an increase of 30 percent.

 When all travel plans to France are canceled, the desire to bring French lifestyle into your glass at home is understandable.

 Rosé wine is considered the wine of the millennials.
 A glass of rosé always looks good on Instagram.
 The motifs of most rosé wine campaigns get by with two almost identical images: A dreamlike pool or a view of the sea with two glasses of iced rosé wine in front of it.